Rating:

 As a group, the brand features an average protein content of 29% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.

-Even accounting for the protein-boosting effect of the garbanzo beans and the peas, this still looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans, peas and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-Natural Balance Alpha Dog is a grain-free kibble using a moderate amount of chicken meal or fish as its main sources of animal protein… thus earning the brand 4 stars.
+Natural Balance Alpha Dog is a grain-free plant-based kibble using a moderate amount of various named species as its main sources of animal protein, thus earning the brand 4 stars.

 Highly recommended.